ubc-library-rc/intro_to_tidyverse/README.md

 # Introduction to tidyverse
 ### UBC Library Research Commons

-:heavy_exclamation_mark: This workshop is in development and not yet complete. :heavy_exclamation_mark:
 This R workshop is designed to give an overview of the different packages within the tidyverse package.

 Link to workshop: https://ubc-library-rc.github.io/intro_to_tidyverse/